mrdaemon/exosphere/docs/source/reporting.rst

     .. tab:: Markdown

-        Made available mostly as a lightweight intermediate format, since they can be rendered to a variety of other formats.
+        Made available mostly as a lightweight intermediate format, since they can be rendered to a variety of other formats while providing support for tables.
         They can also be fed directly into any other tool that supports markdown.

         .. literalinclude:: ../../examples/reports/full.md
             :language: markdown